VinayBhutange/Messenger-using-Python/README.md

 # Messenger-using-Python
-Python script which result into a messenger by which you can send same message to several friends,  on facebook .
+Python script which result into a messenger by which you can send same message to several friends, on same time on facebook .